 - Buy on Wednesdays.
 They tend to be the cheapest day to purchase gas.

-- Get the gas retailers rewards card or become a member.
+- Get the gas retailers reward card or become a member.
 We purchase almost all of our gas at Costco – which is typically 10-20 cents cheaper than any in our area.

-Are there any ways that you counter the affects of rising gas prices?
+Are there any ways that you counter the effects of rising gas prices?

 Looks like you got the standard BS on why gas prices rise.
 Tell me then why the price of crude goes down 5% the price of gas goes up 10%?
 We all need to stay home for a couple days and not buy any gas.
 That would get someone’s attention.
 We all complain but we keep buying the over priced gas.
 Stop buying it people and to hell with the commodity brokers who are lying theives.

 What the… we’ve got the lowest prices outside of Mexico and a few, non-OECD oil-producers, and yet we complain so much about them!